Neilblaze/Map-Path-Segmentation/README.md

 ### Scopes of improvement:

-#### There were certain maps in which the roads weren’t completely visible, look at the following example.
-Our model was not able to detect the road on the left.
-Even though no model can churn out 100% accurate results, and there is a room for improvement always.Well we can improve the performance of our model by taking certain measures, and they are as follows:
+#### There were certain maps in which the roads weren’t completely visible.
+Even though no model can churn out 100% accurate results, and there is a room for improvement always.
+We can improve the performance of our model by taking certain measures, and they are as follows:

 1.Image Data Augmentation: It is the method off slightly distorting the images by applying various operations like colour shift, rotation etc. to generate more data.